BioDT/uc-ces-recreation2/README.md

 git checkout lumi-container
 ```

+3. Get hold of the input data.

+Unless you have access to the DataLab, unfortunately this means asking one of the developers to send it to you (for now). _Please_ open an issue if this affects you!

-3. Build the container
+4. Build the container

 ```sh
 sudo singularity build app.sif app.def
 ```

-4. Run the container
+5. Run the container

 ```sh
 singularity run --bind ./Data:/srv/shiny-server/myapp/Data app.sif